guillaumedsde/dissertation-notech/meetings.md

   - Explainer training too long because dataset too big
     - was told to use Kmeans
       - `NotImplementedError: subtracting a nonzero scalar from a sparse matrix is not supported`

+### Meeting

+- re-emphasis on being careful with data due to sensibility
+- this week, focus on API, will continue working on model later
+  - will work from swagger specification
+  - depending on time, will start working on basic frontend
+- establish requirements with MoSCow instead of User stories
+  - more structured and precision following MoSCoW
+  - specific to project not just general specs like "file upload"